rub-sky/optimized-ng-dev-env/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+### Adding Services
+In addition to creating any new services, the following must be completed as well.
+* Create an abstract service class
+* Copy the service to create a mock that implements the abstract class
+* Update the provider files for production and mock development to include the services

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.